≥90% of participants will identify and react to patients with symptoms of EV-D68.

-Of 64 patients meeting the CDC criteria before October 29, 2014, 80% had had a preceding respiratory illness and 75% reported fever in the days leading up to limb weakness, the onset of which was generally abrupt.
-By November 20, 2014 the number of confirmed cases stood at 88 from 29 states.
+Of 64 patients meeting the CDC criteria before October 29, 2014, 80% had had a preceding respiratory illness, and 75% reported fever in the days leading up to limb weakness, which was generally abrupt.
+By November 20, 2014, the number of confirmed cases stood at 88 from 29 states.

 The suspected cause of the 2014 cases is a strain of enterovirus D. Most enteroviruses and rhinoviruses cause only common cold symptoms.
-The September 26, 2014 the CDC health advisory that described the cases continued with the identification of EV-D68, a member of the enterovirus D species, as a suspected cause.
+On September 26, 2014, the CDC health advisory that described the cases continued with the identification of EV-D68, a member of the enterovirus D species, as a suspected cause (Migita, 2019).

-Cerebral spinal fluid (CSF) testing to date had been negative for West Nile virus and other enteroviruses, including poliovirus.
-Nasopharyngeal specimens were positive for rhinovirus/enterovirus in six out of eight patients that were tested.
+Cerebral spinal fluid (CSF) testing had been negative for West Nile virus and other enteroviruses, including poliovirus.
+Nasopharyngeal specimens were positive for rhinovirus/enterovirus in six out of eight tested patients.
 Of the six positive specimens, four were typed as EV-D68, and the other two were pending typing results.
 Testing of other specimens continued.
 Eight out of nine children had been confirmed to be up to date on polio vaccinations.
-Epidemiologic and laboratory investigations of these cases are ongoing.
+Epidemiologic and laboratory investigations of these cases are ongoing (Migita, 2019).

 The Morbidity and Mortality Weekly Report (MMWR) noted the difficulty of establishing causation by EV-D68:

 There is no known treatment for acute flaccid myelitis.
 It has not been established whether steroids are helpful or harmful.
-Plasmaphoresis, intravenous immunoglobulin, and experimental antiviral drugs have been attempted on a trial basis, but have not been reported to be effective.
+Plasmapheresis, intravenous immunoglobulin, and experimental antiviral drugs have been attempted on a trial basis but have not been reported to be effective.

 Six of ten children in Denver were sent home for outpatient treatment.
 Some with mild symptoms have recovered from temporary limb weakness, while the fate of those more severely affected remains unclear.
 Intensive physical therapy and occupational therapy may be beneficial for recovery.